 Excused vs unexcused absences from work and how to handle them

-That’s why this is a great time to refresh your understanding of the different types of employee absences and the specific scenarios that constitute an unexcused absence at work.
+This is a great time to refresh your understanding of the different types of employee absences and the scenarios that constitute an unexcused absence at work.
 Explore some examples of excused and unexcused absences so that you can correctly record your employees’ absences.

 Types of employee absences